zeroDivisible/zeroDivisible.github.io/content/blog/gpg-keys.md

 draft: false
 ---

-From time to time I have a need to work with GPG keys - (i.e. when dealing with third party interfaces and encrypting files to be send).
-Usually keys which I'm using are being delivered to me - but especially when developing (& testing), I have a need to go back to command line and use gpg from within it.
-As each time when I'm doing so, I have to either read ``man`` for ``GPG`` or use Google, I just thought that I will put some of the most common things which I'm using in the blog post.
+I didn't have much chances to work with GPG - and when I usually do, it's to communicate with third-party services, when exchanging encrypted files.
+Usually keys which I'm using are being delivered to me - but especially when developing (& testing), I have a need to get back to the command line and somehow generate a key for myself.
+Each time when doing this, instead of reaching to `man`, I thought that I may document the command on this blog:

 ## Generate GPG Key
 ```